Human Spaceflights

 Flight

-Launch from the Baikonur Cosmodrome; landing 155 km northwest of Karaganda.
+Launch from the Baikonur Cosmodrome and landing 155 km northwest of Karaganda.

-Soyuz 7 performed a group flight with Soyuz 6 and Soyuz 8.
-There was no docking, only approaching (until 500 m to Soyuz 8).
-The planned docking maneuver with Soyuz 8 was not accomplished (failure of rendezvous electronics).
+So, no rendezvous, due to a failure in the rendezvous electronics in all three spacecraft was carried out.
+So, there was only an approaching.
 It is still not known exactly what the actual problem was, but it is often quoted as being a helium pressurization integrity test.
 The version of Soyuz 7K-OK spacecraft used for the missions carried a torus shaped docking electronics equipment housing surrounding the motor assembly on the back of the service module.
 This is thought to have been pressurized with helium to provide a benign environment for the electronics.
 It was then jettisoned after docking to lower the mass of the spacecraft for reentry.
 What went wrong with the electronics on all three spacecraft is still not known.

 The landing was without any problems, even a warning light panel showed 'ASP' - automatic landing sequence.